-Each spring, a nation-wide high school arts competition is sponsored by the Members of the U.S. House of Representatives.
-Since its beginning in 1982, the Congressional Arts Competition has provided an opportunity for Members of Congress to encourage and recognize the artistic talents of their young constituents.
-Since then, over 650,000 high school students have been involved with the nationwide competition.
+Each spring, a nation-wide high school art competition is sponsored by the Members of the U.S. House of Representatives.
+Since its beginning in 1982, the Congressional Art Competition has provided an opportunity for Members of Congress to encourage and recognize the artistic talents of their young constituents.
+Since then, over 650,000 high school students have been involved with the competition.

-Artwork entered in the contest may be up to 28 inches by 28 inches (including the frame) and may be up to 4 inches in depth.
+Artwork entered in the contest may be up to 26 inches by 26 inches (including the frame) and may be up to 4 inches in depth.
 Accepted mediums for the two-dimensional artwork are as follows:

 All entries must be an original in concept, design and execution.